 Domestication of parrots started as far back as the early 15th–17th centuries as many Europeans traveled around the world.

-Although not all species of parrot are domestic, some are really wild.
+Although not all species of parrots are domestic, some are really wild.

-Apart from parrots, they brought in many other animals to their territories.
+Apart from parrots, they brought many other animals to their territories.